peteroupc/html3dutil/doc/H3DU.Meshes.md

 Assuming the Y axis points up, the X axis right, and the Z axis toward the viewer, the first vertex in the outer edge of the 2D disk will be at the 12 o'clock position.
-Will also generate texture coordinates.
+Will also generate texture coordinates, assuming that the coordinate (0,0) is at the lower-left corner of the texture and (1,1) is at the upper-right corner.
 See the "<a href="tutorial-shapes.md">Creating Shapes</a>" tutorial.

 #### Parameters